mc5410/Walmart-Ticket-Master-App/README.md

             "emailAddress": "mc5410@nyu.edu"
         }

+### 3. Reserve the held seats.

-3. Reserve a specfic held seat by provding the dbId and customer email address.
+1. Reserve the specific seats held by customer by providing the seatHoldId and the email address used to hold the seats.

     URL